-The poem begins in a very private setting, that is “In his darkroom,” which means a place of peace and tranquility.
+‘War Photographer’ by Carol Ann Duffy begins in a very private setting, which is “In his darkroom,” which means a place of peace and tranquility.
 The man (photographer) has been to all the trouble spots of the world, such as “Belfast, Beirut, and Phnom Penh.”
 This shows the extent of unrest in the world.
 The photographer is then shown working in a familiar part of the world which is peaceful by comparison to the places mentioned, for example; “Rural England.
 Home again.”
 This gives the impression of an idyllic setting, and this is where he belongs.
 When the poet says, “Fields which don’t explode beneath the feet,” the emphasis is again laid on the safety and peaceful life at home, shocking image, and contrast with the violence abroad.
 The photographer has returned to England from an assignment abroad.

 Explore War Photographer

-In the line ‘spools of suffering set out’ the poet uses alliteration/metaphor wherein the harsh ‘S’ sound reminds us of the harsh world he operates in.
+‘War Photographer’ by Carol Ann Duffy contains several literary devices.
+Likewise, in the line, ‘spools of suffering set out,’ the poet uses alliteration as well as a metaphor wherein the harsh ‘S’ sound reminds us of the harsh world he operates in.
 In ‘as though this were a church and he a priest; he employs simile, which means how he sees himself and his mission – to show the truth and to convert people.
-Besides, there is a use of Emotive (fields which don’t explode beneath the feet of running children, which means the innocent always suffer) and Imagery (blood stained into foreign dust) which means Blood is often spilled and cheap in these places.
-The poet has made skillful use of a short-direct sentence, such as ‘Something is happening,’ to create tension, anticipation.
+Besides, there is a use of Emotive (fields which don’t explode beneath the feet of running children, which means the innocent always suffer) and imagery (blood stained into foreign dust) which means Blood is often spilled and cheap in these places.
+The poet has made the skillful use of a short-direct sentence, such as ‘Something is happening,’ to create tension, a prolepsis, or anticipation.

 In his dark room he is finally alone

 with spools of suffering set out in ordered rows.